 Here are 7 electrical safety tips for homeowners:

-Your electrical panel is a useful to when doing home renovation projects or when a breaker blows.
-Spend time with your electrical panel and get to know it by turning off and on all the different switches.
+Your electrical panel is a useful tool when doing home renovation projects or when a breaker blows.
+Not all panels are well labeled, so spend some time figuring out what each switch is connected to by turning each one on and off.
 Keep a label maker handy and clearly label what each switch is connected to for reference later.
 If your electrical panel is ever warm to the touch, stop what you are doing and call an electrician.
 Getting a basic understanding of your electrical panel is an important part of being a homeowner.